P. V. Narasimha Rao: Later life and financial difficulties

 In spite of significant achievements in a difficult situation, in the 1996 general elections the Indian electorate voted out Rao's Congress Party.
-Soon, Sonia Gandhi's supporters forced Mr. Rao to step down as Party President.
+Soon, Sonia Gandhi's supporters forced Rao to step down as Party President.
 He was replaced by Sitaram Kesri.

 Rao rarely spoke of his personal views and opinions during his 5-year tenure.
 After his retirement from national politics, he published a novel called The Insider.
-The book, which follows a man's rise through the ranks of Indian politics, resembled events from Rao's own life.
+The book, which follows a man's rise through the ranks of Indian politics, resembles events from Rao's own life.

-According to a vernacular source, despite holding many influential posts in Government, he faced many financial troubles.
+According to a vernacular source, despite holding many influential posts in the Government, he faced many financial troubles.
 One of his sons was educated with the assistance of his son-in-law.
 He also faced trouble paying fees for a daughter who was studying medicine.
 According to P. V. R. K. Prasad, an Indian Administrative Service (IAS) officer who was Narasimha Rao's media advisor when the latter was Prime Minister, Rao asked his friends to sell away his house at Banjara Hills to clear the dues of lawyers.